smittytone/BuildAPIAccess/README.md

 ## Licence

-BuildAPIAccess is offered under the terms of the MIT licence.
+BuildAPIAccess is &copy; Tony Smith, 2015-2016 and is offered under the terms of the MIT licence.

 **A polite request** If you make use of BuildAPIAccess in any way, a credit and a link to this repository would be much appreciated.

+The BuildAPI is &copy; Electric Imp, 2014-2016.

 ## Devices